colbyj/bride-of-frankensystem/docs/getting_started/simple_custom_pages.rst

 Simple Custom Pages
 ===================

-BOFS supports two kinds of custom pages that don't require any Python — *instruction pages*, which display static HTML with an automatic "Continue" button, and *simple pages*, which give you full control over the page (no automatic continue button) but still inherit the project's styling.
-Both are written as HTML templates inside your project directory.
+BOFS supports three kinds of custom pages that don't require any Python — *instruction pages*, which display static HTML with an automatic "Continue" button; *simple pages*, which give you control over the page content while still inheriting the project's styling and chrome; and *custom pages*, which render the entire HTML document with no BOFS wrapping at all.
+All three are written as HTML templates inside your project directory.

 Instruction Pages
 -----------------